Please confirm topic selection

 • summary

-• Extension Teardrop Fractures of the cervical spine are subaxial cervical spine fractures caused by forced extension of the neck with resulting avulsion of the anteroinferior corner of the vertebral body.
+• Extension teardrop fractures of the cervical spine are subaxial cervical spine fractures caused by forced extension of the neck, resulting in avulsion of the anteroinferior corner of the vertebral body

 • Epidemiology